Nishanc07/medusa/README.md

 You can either:
 Clone Medusa.js and build a custom backend or use a Dockerfile. make sure Dockefile is in the root repository.
+There are two data bases.
+I set up postgress using Neon (a free open source db). add the connection string using an env variable.
+I ran a reddis docker file locally and configured both the url in .env file and medusa-config.js file.

 ### ✅ Phase 3: Set up GitHub Actions for CD